ePaperInnovation/pl-mcu-epd/Documentation/components.rst

 | 0:/<display-type>/display/waveform.bin | Waveform for the display                              |
 +----------------------------------------+-------------------------------------------------------+

-Note a default waveform and VCOM is provided for each display type.
-These should be replaced with module specific data in order to get the best display quality.
+Note: The VCOM and waveform data for each display should be stored on the display's EEPROM where applicable (Type 19 displays have no EEPROM).
+The Plastic Logic reference code uses the data stored on the EEPROM by default.
+The data on the SD card can be used instead by modifying the value of ``CONFIG_WF_ON_SD_CARD`` in the config header file (``config.h``).
+For the best results, it is advisable to use the EEPROM-based data as this is tuned for each display.

 Epson Controller Interface